benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

 - Phew...
-- So I wanna return back to discussing props
+- So I wanna use our remaining time & return back to discussing props
-  * But talk about some advanced patterns that can be really helpful
+  - But this time talk about some advanced patterns that can be really helpful
-  * They are more complex, so they do require more TS
+  - They are more complex, so they do require deeper TS understand
 - If you've been like "yeah, yeah, I know this stuff"
-  * These may pique your interest
+  - These patterns may pique your interest
-  * They are cases you may find yourself in
+  - They are cases you may find yourself in
-  * Let's jump in!
+  - Let's jump in!

 /////
 <!-- .slide: data-background="url(../../img/ts-react/electric-cables-john-barkiple-l090uFWoPaI-unsplash.jpg) no-repeat center" data-background-size="cover" -->